davidrunger/runger_release_assistant/README.md

 ## Config

-Create a configuration file with `release --init`.
+You can create a configuration file with `release --init`.

 Here is an example: